 Asst.
 Prof. Dr. Pongthep Suwanwaree

 Dr. Pongthep is primary investigator of our project.
 He is great help in all possible aspect of the research.
-He helps us deal with logistic, founding and scientific aspect of our work.
+He helps us deal with logistic, funding and scientific aspect of our work.

 Bartosz Nadolski – Sakaerat Najas Project Founder